jlleblanc/outandhumbled/about.md

 title: Out and Humbled
 ---

-This blog chronicles my toughts and experiences as a gay Christian.
+This blog chronicles my thoughts and experiences as a gay Christian.
 I write posts when I have something to share.

 ### Comments